DoomsMirtz/GFG-Website-Next.js/README.md

 ## How to start with NextJS

-1. After cloning the repo, run `npm install`
+1. After cloning the repo, run `npm install next react react-dom`
 2. to start the dev server, either run `npx next dev` or `npm run dev`.
 Both work just fine.
 3. Your local development server should be up and running at `localhost:3000`.